WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 However, we cannot ensure the programmers always get lucky cases.
 There must be cases that the programmers shall resolve the conflicts by themselves.

 By applying the aforementioned items, there are still potential name and semantics conflicts that lie ahead of us.

-Since we cannot assume that one single macro author can predict what names all other macro authors could pick, at the same time, invariant semantics definitely should not be a property of Swift macro expansion because it could decrease the flexibility of the Siwft Macro, we can only face these conflicts and resolve them.
+The only thing we can do is to face and resolve them: since we cannot assume that one single macro author can predict what names all other macro authors could pick, at the same time, invariant semantics definitely should not be a property of Swift macro expansion because it could decrease the flexibility of the Siwft Macro.
 An ideal situation would be to have a set of conflict-resolving tools that lie on a smooth curve of the cost of use.
 And there they are:

-> Item 4: Use the programmer's implementation if something in your macro
+> Item 4: Use the programmer's declarations if something in your macro
 > expansion is declared by the programmer.

 With this item, the programmer still pays zero effort to resolve the conflict.
-The mechanism described in this item is adopted by some AST transforming language features like `Equatable` and `Hashable` -- the compiler implements these protocols on behalf of the programmer if each member of the conformed type is `Equatable` or `Hashable`.
+The mechanism described in this item is adopted by some AST transforming language features like `Equatable` and `Hashable` -- the compiler stops implementing these protocols on behalf of the programmers if the `Equatable` or `Hashable` has already been implemented by the programmer.
 It could also be observed in Swift Observation when the programmer implemented the `access` function or `withMutation` function.
-Since the mechanism itself is ubiquitous, the learning curve should also be very gentle.
+Since the mechanism itself is ubiquitous, the learning curve should also be gentle.

 > Item 5: Offer a way to rename the declarations in your macro expansion
 > when renaming the declarations is possible.

-In the example of stacking up the `@COW` macro and the `@DictionaryLike` macro on a single type, the macro expansions of the two macros generate two `_$storage` variables.
+We could test this item in the example of stacking up the `@COW` macro and the `@DictionaryLike` macro on a single type, the macro expansions of the two macros generate two `_$storage` variables.
 To add the renaming mechanism, we can naturally come up with the idea that to add an argument to the macro:

 ```swift
 @attached(member, names: arbitrary)